Local types of $(\Gamma,G)$-bundles and parahoric group schemes: Introduction

-We recall here the notion of $(\Gamma,G)$-bundles, which have been introduced by \cite{balaji.seshadri:2015:moduli} and then extended by the first author in \cite{damiolini:2021:equivariant}.
-Let $\Gamma$ be a finite group and assume that it acts on a smooth and projective curve $\Ct$ so that $\pi \colon \Ct \to \Ct/\Gamma =: C$ is a possibly ramified covering of the curve $C$.
-Let $G$ be a simple algebraic group over $k$ and assume that the action of $\Gamma$ on $\Ct$ lifts to an action of $G \times \Ct$.
+As we have mentioned, one of the goals is to express parahoric Bruhat--Tits groups through $(\Gamma,G)$-bundles, concept introduced in \cite{balaji.seshadri:2015:moduli} and then extended by the first author in \cite{damiolini:2021:equivariant}.
+Let $\Gamma$ be a finite group and assume that it acts on a smooth and projective curve $\Ct$ over $\Spec(k)$ so that $\pi \colon \Ct \to \Ct/\Gamma =: C$ is a possibly ramified covering of the curve $C$ (we assume here that $\car(k)$ does not divide the order of $\Gamma$).
+Let $G$ be a simple algebraic group over $k$ and assume that $\Gamma$ acts on $G$ as well, so that one obtains an induced action of $\Gamma$ on $G \times \Ct$.
 Under these assumptions, the group $\Gc:= \pi_*(G \times \Ct)^\Gamma$ is a parahoric Bruhat--Tits group over $C$.
-We can generalize this construction, by considering $(\Gamma,G_\ad)$-bundles that is principal $G_\ad$-bundles over $\Ct$ which are further equipped with a compatible action of $\Gamma$.
-If $\Ec$ is a $(\Gamma,G_\ad)$-bundle, then the group $G_\Ec:= \Ec \times^{G_\ad} G$ is still equipped with an action of $\Gamma$, so that $\Gc_\Ec:= \pi_*(G_\Ec)^\Gamma$ defines a smooth group scheme over $C$.
+We can generalize this construction, by considering $(\Gamma,G_\ad)$-bundles, i.e. principal $G_\ad$-bundles over $\Ct$ which are further equipped with a compatible action of $\Gamma$.
+If $\Ec$ is a $(\Gamma,G_\ad)$-bundle, then the group scheme $G_\Ec:= \Ec \times^{G_\ad} G$ is still equipped with an action of $\Gamma$ lifting the action on $\Ct$, so that $\Gc_\Ec:= \pi_*(G_\Ec)^\Gamma$ defines a smooth group scheme over $C$.
 This is actually a parahoric Bruhat--Tits group over $C$ and, according to the following theorem, this construction essentially recovers all parahoric Bruhat--Tits groups.